needle-mirror/com.unity.xr.arfoundation/Documentation~/index.md

 ### Visualizing trackables

-Trackable components don't do anything on their own; they just contain data associated with each trackable.
+Trackable components don't do anything on their own; they contain data associated with each trackable.
 There are many ways to visualize trackables, so AR Foundation includes some visualizers that you can use for debugging or as a starting point to create a visualizer suitable for your application.

 ## Ray casting